 Alexander Street’s famous Semantic Indexing and uniquely powerful search capabilities allow users to explore and analyze the plays in ways that are simply impossible in paper form.
 Sample search queries include:

 There is also rich, supplementary material to inform the plays.
 For example, North American Indian Drama includes a full run of the Native American Playwrights Newsletter, a publication vital to scholarship that exists in only a handful of libraries.
 In Latino Literature are previously unpublished, live audio recordings of early Chicano theatre companies such as Teatro Espíritu de Aztlán and Teatro Mestizo.

-Subscribers to Alexander Street Drama have access to everything in the following individual collections, all cross-searchable:
+Subscribers to Alexander Street Drama have access to everything in the following individual collections:

 Alexander Street Drama is available by annual subscription, with prices scaled to library budget.
 If your institution has already purchased perpetual rights to some of the individual collections that make up Alexander Street Drama, the subscription price to Alexander Street Drama is reduced proportionately.
 A library that owns all of the individual collections pays nothing at all for Alexander Street Drama.

 If you are interested in a one-time purchase of perpetual rights of the individual collections, we offer special rates—with our largest discounts to libraries that purchase all of the collections.
 Please contact us for details.